Jhonierk/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 **Task 13** = Script that prints a number with two decimal places.

 **Task 14** =   Script that converts a number from base 10 to base 16.

+## Advanced Task:

+**Task Advanced 1** = Script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.

+**Task Advanced 2** =  Script that prints every other line from the input, starting with the first line.

+**Task Advanced 3** = Script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.